Focus

 • Disaggregating the corruption into specific issues.

-• Analysing them: their scale, importance, context, avoidability and solubility
+• Analysing them: their scale, importance, their context, their avoidability and solubility

 • Building shared understanding of their impact across colleagues/partners & others